Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Tolfdir won't got to Saarthal!

 > A: Just click him on console, walk to Saarthal, and type `prid` in console.

-## NPCs line up at underforge entrance in Whiterun and quest markers in Whiterun point towards that door!

-> A: No known fix, currently investigating.